MicrosoftDocs/dynamics-365-project-operations/articles/pro/sales/import-estimate-project-contract-line-sales.md

 ---
-title: Import an estimate to a project-based contract line - lite
+title: Import estimates from a project to a project contract line
 description: This article provides information about importing financial estimates from a project to a contract line.
 author: rumant
 ms.date: 10/19/2020